SkatAI/epitadb/docs/02/3-database-design-normalization.md

 ## 2NF violation in the trees table

-The tree table has many 2nF violations, since all the categorical columns are into a one to many (category has many trees) relation.
+The tree table has many 2NF violations, since all the categorical columns are into a one to many (category has many trees) relation.

 2NF normalization tells us we should create a table for the categories.

 But that feels overkill and instead of simplifying the logical structure of the data it complexifies it without clear gain

-Keeping the categories in the tree table is a form of denormalization which can be ok
+Keeping the categories in the tree table is a form of denormalization

 ## When to apply 2NF to a categorical attribute ?